CredentialEngine/CredentialRegistry/README.md

 - [Running the tests](#running-the-tests)
 - [License](#license)

+## Introduction
-This project comprises the new implementation of the Learning Registry API, using more modern technologies and trying to provide a more developer-friendly, REST-oriented environment.
+This project comprises the new implementation of the Learning Registry API, using more a widely-used database and providing a more developer-friendly, REST-oriented environment.

+### Project Status
+This project is currently in testing phase.
+It is not for production use at this time.
+A running developer testbed node is located at lr-staging.learningtapestry.com

 ## Requirements